kyma-project/btp-manager/docs/e2e_tests.md

 ## Overview

-End to end (E2E) tests currently check if we are able to install and then uninstall btp-manager using OCI module image and helm.
+End-to-end (E2E) tests currently check if you can install and then uninstall btp-manager using OCI module image and Helm.
 The flow is as follows:
 - create OCI module image
 - push the image to the registry